abbec/deferred/Doc/Report/report.md

 In games and other real-time applications, many different types of light sources can be applied to objects with a variety of materials.
-This gives a lot of combinations (Half Life 2 has 1920 pixel shader combinations CITE 848 IN RTR).
+This gives a lot of combinations (Half Life 2 has 1920 pixel shader combinations [@McTaggart]).
 If deferred shading is not used, the most straightforward approach is to loop over all lights in the material shaders.
 However, shader branching performs poorly on current hardware.
 The alternative to this is to compile a different shader for each type of combination.
 This can be achieved using language features or code preprocessors.
-This is called über-shaders CITE 854 and 1271 IN RTR.
-This is the way games have tackled this problem historically.
+The approach is called über-shaders [@Melax] [@Trapp] and this is the way games have tackled the problem historically.

-Another alternative to this approach is to use a multi-pass lighting approach.
+Another alternative is to use a multi-pass lighting approach.
 The idea is to perform one rendering pass per light and use the hardware blending capabilities to accumulate light contributions.
 To do this, the lights affecting a particular object is determined.
 To